Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 - 1 teaspoon (5 grams) cumin, ground

 - Use a food processor, blender, or meat grinder to shred the cilantro.

-- Add the juice of 1 lime, the 1/2 cup of olive oil, and pulse into a green paste.
+- Add the juice of 1 lime and the 1/2 cup of olive oil and pulse into a green paste.

 - Add the garlic and pulse until incorporated.

 - Add the red chilis and pulse until rendered into small red flecks in a sea of bright green.
-It's OK if there are visible seeds.
+It's okay if there are visible seeds.

 - Add the cardamom, cumin, salt, and pepper, and blend until uniform.

 Yes, it really is that simple!
 Store in a sealed container in the refrigerator for 2 to 3 weeks or for up to 6 months in the freezer.

 Zhug is traditionally served with falafel, shawarma, and hilbeh, as well as just about anything else Israelis eat where a dash of piquance is desired.
 However, you can also add it to: